-On Monday, July 5, 2021, Parachute will celebrate the fifth National Injury Prevention Day in Canada to raise awareness about the devastating effects of predictable and preventable injuries.
-Our goal is to educate others and help all Canadians live long lives to the fullest.
+On Tuesday, July 5, 2023, Parachute will celebrate the seventh National Injury Prevention Day in Canada to raise awareness about the devastating effects of predictable and preventable injuries.
+Our goal: to educate others and help all Canadians live long lives to the fullest.

 Injury prevention is critical to saving lives: Did you know that unintentional injury is the No. 1 cause of death of Canadians ages 1 to 34?
 Or that injury costs the Canadian economy $29.4 billion a year?